e-biz/handson-react/example4-Component/README.md

-# Hand on React - HelloWorld
+# Hand on React - Component

 # Requirements
 Understanding the concept of Component.
 Example 3 done.